arangodb/velocypack/README.md

 Using the VPack library
 -----------------------

-Please consult the file [API.md](API.md) for usage examples, and the file [Embedding.md](Embedding.md) for embedding the library into client applications.
+Please consult the file [examples/API.md](examples/API.md) for usage examples, and the file [examples/Embedding.md](examples/Embedding.md) for information about how to embed the library into client applications.